What is it?

 Situations can arise during an IVF cycle where the male partner is unable to collect a semen sample for fertilization of eggs already collected from the female partner.
 In this instance, eggs can be frozen until sperm is available.

 Egg freezing can be an option for those who wish to preserve their fertility options before a gender transition.
-Preservation is a great way to protect the preserved eggs from any damage that could be cause by hormone therapy, and it gives patients more options for future family-building.
+Preservation is a great way to protect the preserved eggs from any damage that could be caused by hormone therapy, and it gives patients more options for future family-building.

 Step 1: Consultation with Your Physician